 5) What To Consider Before Buying A Home With A Partner

 Regardless of how solid your relationship is, there are always potential problems to take into consideration when you’re buying a house with someone you’re not married to.
-These are three things you should be thinking about.

 Protect your credit (and shelter) by ensuring that you are not the only one on the mortgage if your partner is unable or unwilling to contribute to payments.
 Neither of you is more liable than the other; if you’re unable to afford payments without their help, you could risk foreclosure, which would cost you your home and have significant consequences for your credit scores.

 In order to remove a person’s name from a joint loan, you will need to refinance.
 Even if you move out, your name will remain on the mortgage.
 Even if the mortgage still appears on your credit reports, your credit scores may not be affected because if the other owner of the house fails to make payments, the delinquency may affect your cohabitation agreement.
 In that case, it might be a good idea to specify that the house will be refinanced in the event of a breakup. it’s worth remembering that the other co-owner will need to qualify for the entire loan on their own.